7 Tips on How To Improve Communication in a Relationship

 And even with the same point of view.
 Often we are just talking at each other instead of with each other.
 We’re more often making disconnection during communication than connection.
 It’s really easy to misunderstand someone simply because we’re not paying attention.

 The key to better communication is to slow down and listen.
 Really hear what the other person is saying.
 And often people just get frustrated because the other person is taking too long to get their point across.
-Or you read into what they are trying to tell you and you cut them off and give them your point of view.
+Or you read into what they tell you and you cut them off and giving your point of view.
 This is how many conversations go.

 Another common thing is not really listening but waiting for them to stop talking so that you can give your response.
 You are formulating your response while they are speaking.
 You’re not really listening fully to what they have to say.
 So much is lost in the process.